Colorado Department of Human Services is Modernizing Colorado’s Child Welfare System Trails

 The Trails Modernization project team is dedicated to making this transition as easy as possible.
 Through a series of blog posts, beginning with this first post, the team will highlight improvements in functionality as well as training opportunities to keeping workers who use Trails updated and informed before you start to see changes.
 Sign up for updates on this page.

-For detailed information about the Trails Modernization Project visit the Trails Modernization Steering Committee webpage for the most current updates on scheduled activities including meetings.
+For detailed information about the Trails Modernization Project visit the Trails Modernization Leadership Committee webpage for the most current updates on scheduled activities including meetings.